thib1984/pypodo/README.md

 ![image](https://user-images.githubusercontent.com/45128847/95683314-c75dd400-0bea-11eb-900c-bf1aafc09999.png)

-Color of tags at the 19/10/2020 : red alert for one task, yellow warning for the second, nothing for the third.
+Color of tags at the 19/10/2020 : red alert for one task, yellow warning for the second, default for the third.

 ![image](https://user-images.githubusercontent.com/45128847/96498585-88fc9080-124c-11eb-9050-4adacb7204a1.png)

-## Configuration [optionnal]
+## Configuration [optional]

 You can customize the application with the ``~/.todo.rc`` file.
-Create it if it does not exist and copy paste these content.
-The autosort option run a pypodo sort after pypodo del.
+Create it if it does not exist and copy paste this content.
+The autosort option runs a pypodo sort after pypodo del.

 ```
 #grey,red,green,yellow,blue,magenta,cyan,white only ;)